Passing on Credit Card Fees to Customers? Here’s How to Do It Legally in 2023

 Follow the rules

 Convenience fees and surcharging are policed by credit card issuers and protected by state laws.
-Customers can report merchants to the State’s Attorney General in some states.
+Customers can report merchants to the State’s Attorney General; and in some states, merchants that implement surcharging illegally may get fined.
 The easiest way to stay out of trouble is to follow the rules.

 Never charge above the surcharging limits.
 Always have the signs up.
 Do not charge customers surcharges or convenience fees when it is not allowed.